Big Sycamore Canyon Loop For Mountain Biking

 The PMSP is located about 30 miles west of LA.
 The trail begins at the north end of the Big Sycamore Canyon Campground in Point Mugu State Park.
 The parks entrance is off the Pacific Coast Highway (SR 1), 32 miles west of Santa Monica and 12 miles east of Oxnard.

-Overall, Big Sycamore Canyon Loop is the 10th most popular mountain bike trail of all 132 mountain biking rides in California.
+Overall, Big Sycamore Canyon Loop is the 11th most popular mountain bike trail of all 132 mountain biking rides in California.
+Several of the better mountain bike trails are nearby Big Sycamore Canyon Loop including Malibu Creek State Park, Palmdale, Strawberry Peak Loop Trail, Chino Hills State Park, Topanga State Park, Backbone Trail and Big Bear Mountain Resort.